systemcarl/weblog/articles/about-me.md

 My task was to rebuild the [*MRKTBOX*] [e-commerce web application].
 The goal of the project was to create a multi-channel e-commerce application
-    that intuitively handles whatever customer experience a small business could throw at it
-— cafe, catering, home delivery, and other special offerings.
+    that intuitively handles whatever customer experience a small business could throw at it: cafe, catering, home delivery, and other special offerings.

 One of the most valuable experiences of this project was when
     I supervised aspiring developers studying at local colleges